Why Character is So Important for Underwriting Surety BondsPosted by Darrel Lamb, CPCU, AFSB

 I remember receiving a particular account submission some years ago.
 The agent told me I was going to see some distress in their financial trend, but there were extenuating circumstances.
 The contractor’s significant other had been very ill for some time, so the contractor’s focus had shifted to her and things slipped on the management side of the company.
 Sadly, his love had passed away and he was now back fully engaged in his business.
 Would we consider bonding his company?

-When discussing the preparing of the indemnity agreement with the agent, I clarified that Mr. Smith was owner, and I should leave Mrs. Smith (who was listed on the application), off the GIA as a personal indemnitor.
+When discussing the preparing of the general indemnity agreement (GIA) with the agent, I clarified that Mr. Smith was owner, and I should leave Mrs. Smith (who was listed on the application), off the GIA as a personal indemnitor.
 The agent said that Mrs. Smith was willing to indemnify.
 I was confused.
 I thought the agent had told me that Mr. Smith’s wife had passed away recently.
-The agent quickly clarified, no, I said his significant other had passed away.
+The agent quickly clarified: “No, I said ‘his significant other’ had passed away.”
 His longtime girlfriend was the one who was sick and distracting him.
-His wife, on the other hand, is still alive and willing to indemnify.
+His wife, on the other hand, was still alive and willing to indemnify.
 The agent explained that the wife was unaware of the girlfriend.

-More recently we saw a business suffer losses and eventually close their doors triggered by the infidelity of the owner that lead to a divorce.
+More recently we saw a business suffer losses and eventually close its doors, triggered by the infidelity of the owner that led to a divorce.
 We can’t always see that coming.
 However, if there are signs of moral compromise, the signs should not be ignored.

 In contract surety it is important that we get to know our clients.
 Listen to their stories.
 Pay attention to their interests and habits.
 Most contractors are some of the best people you will ever meet.
 But if you encounter those few who decide to color outside the lines, who tell stories of the elk they shot out of season, or the competitor they were able to sabotage, or the insurance company claim they exaggerated to their benefit — from these guys, run.